leukemia-kispi/HiChIP-Analysis/HiChIP.md

 ## Dovetail QC Analysis

-Executing enrichment_stats.sh and plot_chip_enrichment_bed.py from Dovetail for quality control.
-This requires a ChIP-seq bed output for the same pulldown target as the one used in HiChIP.
-While not optimal ChIP_Seq_HAL01_TCF3HLF_FLAG.bed is provided in the Extras folder to be used with the script QC_HiChIP.sh
+For quality control of the HiChIP data it is recommended to execute the  enrichment_stats.sh and plot_chip_enrichment_bed.py from Dovetail.
+This requires a .bed file generated from a ChIP-seq experiment using the same pulldown target as the one used in HiChIP.
+While not optimal ChIP_Seq_HAL01_TCF3HLF_FLAG.bed is provided in the Extras folder of this repository to be used as an example.
+Expected outpus are in the OutPuts folder of this repository.
+For execution and interpretation guides check out [HiChIP documentation release 0.1 by Dovetail®](https://hichip.readthedocs.io/en/latest/index.html)

 ## Cooler contact maps
-To generate cooler contact maps with matrix

-Install cooler and its depencdies
+Indexed .pairs files can be converted into cool or mcool contact matrices.
+These file types can be used for visualization in CoolBox or browsers such as HiGlass.

+Installation and execution guide can be followed in the [HiChIP documentation release 0.1 by Dovetail®](https://hichip.readthedocs.io/en/latest/index.html).
+You need to bgzip compress the mapped.pairs file generated during HiChIP aligment followed by indexing with the "pairix" utility.
+Next for visualization it is recommended to generate a multi-resolution .mcool file by inputing the mapped.pairs.gz into the "cooler zoomify" utility.
+This allows zooming in and out to inspect regions of interest.